AyloKieran/UNI-Y1-MobileApp-COMP50011/README.md

 * Assignment 1: Design a mobile app to modern standards and requirements: 89% (1st)
 * Assignment 2: Develop an application in Kotlin for android use, following design requirements: 100% (1st)
-* Assignment 3: Develop an application for PWA use, following design requirements: xx% (tba)
+* Assignment 3: Develop an application for PWA use, following design requirements: 86% (1st)